armanbilge/BECKY/README.md

 ## Installation and Usage

-To install BECKY, simply create a `plugins/` folder in the same location as your BEAST XML file and place `org.ithinktree.code.phylo.becky.BECKY.jar` in it.
+To install BECKY, simply create a `plugins/` folder in the same location as your BEAST XML file and place `org.ithinktree.becky.BECKY.jar` in it.

 1. To setup an analysis, first use BEAUti to setup two BEAST XMLs, one for the host organism and another for the symbiont.